alefesouza/thanosjs/README.md

 I got an error when I installed the power package globally, since it's not possible to install it globally with this error, I preferred to remove it from this package.

-### Why the name of the package is not thanos or thanosjs?
+### Why the package name is not thanos or thanosjs?

 When I developed this package I didn't notice that there was another package names "thanos-js", so npm didn't allow me to upload as "thanosjs".